rwd2/pbFilter/README.md

-# pbCommentFilter
+# pbFilter
-Greasemonkey script for the website pinkbike.com that does the following:
+PbFilter is script you can run in your webbrowser to filter out certain contents of the website pinkbike.com:

 - filter out front-page news articles based on any tags you choose, not just the ones that can be set in the user profile
 - filter out article comments by specific users